In order to sort columns in a table with VBA, you have to create one.

 So far, we used a table with a single header.
 Now, let’s try something more complicated.

-If we use the similar code as before, only the first column will be sorted.
-Let’s modify our example to add additional range, which is column Last Name.
+If we use a similar code as before, only the first column will be sorted.
+Let’s modify our example to add an additional range, which is the column Last Name.

 Now, if you run the code you will get the following outcome.